Degrees & Programs

 Our program is organized in interdisciplinary teams of faculty and students, so you’ll collaborate with researchers in related fields, such as cognitive science or the sciences.
 As a candidate, you will work closely with one or more professors within apprenticeship program that will help define a path towards being an independent scholar with your own personal research agenda.
 Most of these teams are funded by major foundations and government agencies that support advances in learning sciences.
 The program is particularly designed to prepare you to develop competitive proposals for foundation and commercial support for your work.
 Our research interests include creativity, informal learning environments, learning technologies, gaming and virtual environments, online learning, social media, innovative assessment methodologies, science, technology, engineering, and mathematics (STEM) learning, learners modeling of scientific phenomena, and many other topics.

-- Joyce Alexander, Professor
+- Joyce Alexander, Professor and Executive Associate Dean

 - Joshua Danish, Assistant Professor